-CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS
+FORWARD-LOOKING STATEMENTS

-This prospectus contains statements that are forward-looking and as such are not historical facts.
+This Annual Report on Form 10-K contains statements that are forward-looking and as such are not historical facts.
 This includes, without limitation, statements regarding the financial position, business strategy and the plans and objectives of management for future operations.
 These statements constitute projections, forecasts and forward-looking statements, and are not guarantees of performance.
 Such statements can be identified by the fact that they do not relate strictly to historical or current facts.
-When used in this prospectus, words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "strive," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.
+When used in this Annual Report on Form 10-K, words such as "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "strive," "would" and similar expressions may identify forward-looking statements, but the absence of these words does not mean that a statement is not forward-looking.

-Forward-looking statements in this prospectus and in any document incorporated by reference in this prospectus may include, for example, statements about:
+Forward-looking statements in this Annual Report on Form 10-K may include, for example, statements about:

-- our public securities' potential liquidity and trading; - our ability to raise financing in the future; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - the impact of the regulatory environment and complexities with compliance related to such environment; - factors relating to the business, operations and financial performance of Embark Technology and its subsidiaries, including: - the impact of the COVID-19 pandemic; - the ability of Embark Technology to maintain an effective system of internal controls over financial reporting; - the nature of autonomous driving as an emerging technology; - Embark's limited operating history; - the acceptance of Embark's technology by users and stakeholders in the freight transportation industry; - the expected success of Embark's business model, including its ability to maintain and develop customer relationships; - the ability of Embark to maintain a successful manufacturer-agnostic approach to its technology; - the ability of Embark to achieve and maintain profitability in the future; - other factors detailed under the section entitled "Risk Factors."
+- our public securities' potential liquidity and trading; - our ability to raise financing in the future; - our success in retaining or recruiting, or changes required in, our officers, key employees or directors; - the impact of the regulatory environment and complexities with compliance related to such environment; - factors relating to the business, operations and financial performance of Embark and its subsidiaries, including: - o the impact of the COVID-19 pandemic; - o the ability of Embark Technology to maintain an effective system of internal controls over financial reporting; - the nature of autonomous driving as an emerging technology; - Embark's limited operating history; - o the acceptance of Embark's technology by users and stakeholders in the freight transportation industry; - o the expected success of Embark's business model, including its ability to maintain and develop customer relationships; - o the ability of Embark to maintain a successful manufacturer-agnostic approach to its technology; - o the ability of Embark to achieve and maintain profitability in the future; and - other factors detailed under the section entitled "Risk Factors."

-These forward-looking statements are based on information available as of the date of this prospectus and current expectations, forecasts and assumptions, and involve a number of judgments, risks and uncertainties.
+These forward-looking statements are based on information available as of the date of this Annual Report on Form 10-K and current expectations, forecasts and assumptions, and involve a number of judgments, risks and uncertainties.
 Accordingly, forward-looking statements should not be relied upon as representing our views as of any subsequent date, and we do not undertake any obligation to update forward-looking statements to reflect events or circumstances after the date they were made, whether as a result of new information, future events or otherwise, except as may be required under applicable securities laws.